b-jesch/service.pvr.manager/README.md

 Some installation notes
 -----------------------
+1. THIS ADDON WORKS ONLY ON x86 BASED HARDWARE AS IT WRITES WAKEUP INFORMATIONS INTO THE HARDWARE (BIOS) RTC.
+IT DOESN'T WORK ON AML NOR ARM BASED HARDWARE (ANDROID BOXES, RASPERRY)

-1. YOU KNOW WHAT A TERMINAL CONSOLE IS AND YOU ARE ABLE TO USE IT.
+2. YOU KNOW WHAT A TERMINAL CONSOLE IS AND YOU ARE ABLE TO USE IT.

-2. THIS ADDON USE ACPI-WAKEUP OVER RTC.
+3. THIS ADDON USE ACPI-WAKEUP OVER RTC.
 YOUR MAINBOARD MUST SUPPORT THIS PROPERLY.
 NOTE THAT IN YOUR APM-SETTINGS OF YOUR BOARD THE RTC WAKEUP SHOULD BE SET TO ‘by OS’ OR ‘disabled’.
 YOU CAN ALSO USE A SPECIAL USB REMOTE CONTROLLER 'Y.A.R.D.2'.
 IF THIS IS CHOOSEN, THE RTC OF Y.A.R.D.2 IS USED.

-3. THIS README USES ```kodi``` AS THE DEFAULT USER.
+4. THIS README USES ```kodi``` AS THE DEFAULT USER.
 IF KODI IS RUNNING WITH A DIFFERENT USERNAME, CHANGE ALL OCCURENCES OF ```/home/kodi/``` TO ```/home/yourusername/``` IN YOUR PATHNAMES/NAMES.

 Installation
 ------------